phalcon/documentation/docs/controllers.md

 ## Dispatch Loop
 The dispatch loop will be executed within the [Dispatcher][dispatcher] until there are no actions left to be executed.
 In the examples above we showed code in only one action, which will be executed with the appropriate request.

-We can utilize the [Dispatcher][dispatcher] object to forward the request to a different module, controller or action, thus creating a more complex flow of operations in the dispatch loop.
+We can utilize the [Dispatcher][dispatcher] object to forward the request to a different module, controller, or action, thus creating a more complex flow of operations in the dispatch loop.

 ```php
 <?php